linuxsimba/linuxsimba.github.io/_posts/2021-02-01-nativescript-unit-tests.md

 ## First error message

 ``Node is not defined``.
 After some troubleshooting I figured out that this has do with the webpack versions.
-So I fixed it and posted [my package.json on the relevant github issue]('https://github.com/NativeScript/nativescript-angular/issues/2311')
+So I fixed it and hit another problem...

 ## Second error message